lujiazho/SOTA-Prototypes/README.md

 # SOTA-Prototypes

-Simplifyied prototypes of SOTAs with dummy data for better vision of model architecture itself.
+Simple prototypes of SOTAs with dummy data for better vision of model architecture itself.

 ## Environment
 Other versions might work as well.